itskingori/itskingori.github.io/_posts/articles/2013/2013-08-06-how-to-get-smarter.md

 Think.
 Especially for yourself.

 > "No," says Warren.
 "We don't read other people's opinions.
-We want to get > the facts, and then think."
-And when it gets to the thinking part, for > Buffett and Munger, there's no one better to think with than their > partners.
-"Charlie can't encounter a problem without thinking of an > answer," posits Warren.
-"He has the best thirty-second mind I've ever > seen.
-I'll call him up, and within thirty seconds, he'll grasp it.
-He just > sees things immediately.
+We want to get the
+> "facts, and then think."
+And when it gets to the thinking part, for Buffett
+> "and Munger, there's no one better to think with than their partners.
+"Charlie
+> "can't encounter a problem without thinking of an answer," posits Warren.
+"He
+> "has the best thirty-second mind I've ever seen.
+I'll call him up, and within
+> "thirty seconds, he'll grasp it.
+He just sees things immediately.

 Find time to read.
 Invest in yourself.